2023 Most Popular Classical Languages & Literature Master's Degree Schools in the Southwest Region

 The following schools top our list of the Most Popular Classical Languages & Literature Master's Degree Colleges.

 Our analysis found St. John’s College to be the most popular school for classical languages and literature students who want to pursue a master’s degree in the Southwest Region .
-Located in the rural area of Santa Fe, St. John's is a private not-for-profit college with a fairly small student population.
+Located in the rural area of Santa Fe, St. John's is a private not-for-profit school with a fairly small student population.

 Women make up 47% of the classical languages majors at the school.